designnoevil/DylanReadCodingForDigitalMedia2025/README.md

 All interface text — such as “SEQUENCE STORE”, “CLICK STEPS OR TAP TEMPO”, and button labels like “START” or “TAP TEMPO” — is rendered using this method.
 There’s also a `measure_text()` function that calculates width and height in pixels, used for layout and centring.

-As you can see in the code this is a lot of repetitive but slimly difrent code to write, so it seemed like the perfect use for the AI intern, so I asked chatGPT to give me the full text handling code block for all letters.
+As you can see in the code this is a lot of repetitive but slightly difrent code to write, so it seemed like the perfect use for the AI intern, so I asked chatGPT to give me the full text handling code block for all letters.

 # Tap-to-Tempo button
 The app uses a tap-to-tempo feature; this choice came from both practical and conceptual considerations.